tomasbb0/browser-e-commerce-app/README.md

 2. Create a new project or select existing
 3. Enable Google Sign-In API
 4. Create OAuth 2.0 credentials
-5. Add authorized JavaScript origins (your Netlify domain)
+5. Add authorized JavaScript origins (your Vercel domain)
 6. Update the `data-client_id` in `index.html`

+**Quick Guide**: See `setup-google-oauth-guide.html` for step-by-step interactive instructions.

 ### 4. Stripe Setup